Blaeu Atlas of Scotland: Later research

 The atlas is notable for being the first of its kind, but also for its quality.
 According to historian and cartobibliographer Jeffrey C. Stone, "Blaeu's portrayal of the Scottish landscape far exceeded, in both accuracy and content, anything previously published, or indeed anything to follow for more than a hundred years"; Stone argues that the century following its publication saw nothing of importance or quality happen, not until William Roy's military survey of Scotland (1747-1755).
 Relatively little scholarship was done in connection to the atlas, and nothing of much value happened until the publication in 1841 and 1858 of two sets of manuscripts and correspondence pertaining to the original publication of the atlas, a publication that saved those materials from oblivion.
 Important work in preserving, cataloguing, and researching the atlas was carried out by Caleb George Cash, an English-born mountaineer and antiquarian who lived and taught in Scotland for most of his life.
 The manuscript maps had "fallen into disarray", and Cash began by preserving them.
 Then, he described and catalogued them, and collected and reviewed everything that had been written on them, and any material connected to the printed work.
 Apparently he did such an exhaustive job that for the next fifty years nothing of importance was added.

 The 1960s and 1970s saw a resurgence of interest in the atlas, with half a dozen scholars active in publishing on the maps and the associated manuscripts; by that time, facsimiles of some of the maps had been printed by John Bartholomew and Son, of Edinburgh.
 During that period, in 1967, a new trove of documents was discovered, with seven letters by Willem Blaeu and eight by his son, Joan Blaeu, from between 1626 and 1657 and addressed to John Scot, Lord Scotstarvit, who played an important role in the production and preparation of the atlas.
 The documents showed that just after 1630 Scot had received maps made by Timothy Pont between 1583 and 1596; Pont signed 36 of the maps that Blaeu engraved.
 Some of those maps Scot had sent to Amsterdam for Blaeu to see, and some were to be edited by cartographer Robert and James Gordon.
 They edited and revised the maps in the 1630s and 1640s, half a century after Pont made the maps, which meant that many corrections may have had to be made and that it is difficult to assess who was responsible for which maps.

-The atlas was reprinted in 2006, edited by I. G. Cunningham and published with the assistance of the National Library of Scotland Cunningham also provided commentary on the texts.
+The atlas was reprinted in 2006, edited by I. C. Cunningham and published with the assistance of the National Library of Scotland Cunningham also provided commentary on the texts.
 All the maps and texts are translated into English, and it has an introduction by Charles W. J. Withers, as well as a translation of the complete correspondence between Scot and Blaeu.
 A reviewer praised the "professionalism, innovation, and expertise" of the NLS staff, but criticized the absence of an index for the maps.